Update: New BMW i5 pictures added to ‘Design,’ ‘Specifications,’ and ‘BMW 5 Series electric features’ sections.

 What are the rivals to the 2023 BMW 5 Series electric?

-The BMW i5 will go against the Mercedes EQE and the upcoming Audi A6 e-tron (Audi E6).
+The BMW i5 will head straight for the Mercedes EQE and the 2024 Audi A6 e-tron (Audi E6).

 What is the expected BMW i5 price?